bitcoin-dev-project/bitcoiner-intro-to-rust/02_setup.md

 ```

 So if we run `$ cargo run` in the terminal (from the root directory of our project), we should see `Hello, world!` printed to the terminal.
-We will also see in the output that it has compiled the program and run the executable file located in `target/debug/transaction-decoder`.
+We will also see in the output that cargo has compiled the program and run the executable file located in `target/debug/transaction-decoder`.

 We're all set up!
 So let's get started writing some Rust code!